-Does sentencing a teenager to life without parole serve our society well?
-The United States is the only country in the world that routinely condemns children to die in prison.
+Does sentencing a teenager to life without parole serve society?
+This eye-opening film reveals a justice system that routinely condemns young Americans to die in prison.
 This is the story of one of those children, now a young man, seeking a second chance in Florida.

 In a community where silence is seen as necessary for survival, immigrant activist Angy Rivera joins a generation of Dreamers ready to push for change in the only home she's ever known — the United States.